haakoan/GWSG/docs/generate_mode.md

 - Arguments:
   - `f`: numpy.array.
 The frequency values.
   - `central_frequency`: float.
 The central frequency.
   - `**kwargs`: dict.
+A dictionary containing additional keyword arguments, in this case `gamma` for the scale parameter.
+- Returns: numpy.array.
+The Cauchy spectral density.

+### `constant_psd(f, central_frequency, **kwargs)`

+This function returns a constant spectral density within a frequency band centered around a `central_frequency` and with a width of `delta_f`.

+- Arguments:
+  - `f`: numpy.array.
+The frequency values.
+  - `central_frequency`: float.
+The central frequency.
-A dictionary containing additional keyword arguments, in this
+  - `**kwargs`: dict.
+A dictionary containing additional keyword arguments, in this case `delta_f` for the width of the frequency band.
+- Returns: numpy.array.
+The constant spectral density within the defined frequency band and zero outside.
 ---